Obesity is a growing health concern across the globe, but many people are unaware of how it directly impacts their respiratory system.

 The Role of Inflammation in Airway Obstruction

-A study published by the Journal of Inflammation revealed that obese individuals have higher levels of airway inflammation, which contributes to conditions such as asthma and chronic obstructive pulmonary disease (COPD).
+A study published in the Journal of Inflammation found that obese individuals exhibit higher levels of airway inflammation compared to those with a healthy weight, making breathing more difficult.

 Lifestyle Changes to Reduce Airway Obstruction